corewall/corelyzer/README.md

 ##### Generate macOS/OSX .app bundle

 To generate a complete .app bundle:
-- Place a Java 11 runtime in the `packages/java_runtime` dir (official builds use the [OpenJDK JRE](https://adoptopenjdk.net/archive.html).)
+- Place a Java 11 runtime in the `packages/java_runtime` dir (official builds use the [Temurin builds of the OpenJDK](https://adoptium.net/temurin/releases/?version=11).)
-- Update the `javaRuntimeFile` var on line 15 of `build.gradle` with your runtime's name
+- Update the `macOS_javaRuntime` var in `build.gradle` to point to your Java 11 runtime directory

 Then, run